-Originally, “Kara-age” literally means the deep-fried food dish such as chicken, pork, seafood, and vegetable that are coated with a powder such as flour and starch, but, in most cases, Karaage refers to “Karaage chicken” in Japan since it’s the staple deep-fried food.
+“Kara-age” originally refers to the deep-fried dishes made of chicken, pork, seafood, and vegetable that are coated with a powder such as flour and starch, but, in most cases, Karaage refers to “Karaage chicken” in Japan since it’s the staple deep-fried food.

 *It is often called “Tori karaage”-Tori means chicken in Japanese.

-Japanese fried chicken aka Karaage chicken, you’ll absolutely love this addictive soy-sauce hint fried chicken!
+Japanese fried chicken aka Karaage chicken, you’ll absolutely love this addictive gingery soy-sauce hint fried chicken!

 It is my husband’s favorite Japanese dish, and also our guests give me compliments.